Fires in Clayton-Brentwood area prompt shelter-in-place order

-CLAYTON, Calif.
-(KGO) -- A shelter-in-place is in effect due of multiple vegetation fires that broke out overnight in the Clayton-Brentwood area.
-Calfire estimates 500 acres are burning along Marsh Creek.

-Officials warn those who live between Marsh Creek and Morgan Territory Road to close all windows and doors and stay indoors until further notice.
+Officials warn those who live on Marsh Creek between Morgan Territory Road and Deer Valley Road to close all windows and doors and stay indoors until further notice.

+Shelter In Place Still in Effect South of Clayton Due to Fire— CoCo Sheriff PIO (@cocosopio) August 3, 2019

+People on Marsh Creek Road between Morgan Territory Road and Deer Valley Road are advised to Shelter In Place.
+Please monitor local media and official social media for developments.https://t.co/tE53wsUOQV pic.twitter.com/j36uWBpzja

 A viewer named Nita spoke with ABC7 News on Saturday morning about what she saw when she woke up.